Vishruth-S/Machine-Learning-with-Python/Part-2 Regression/Polynomial_Regression/Readme.md

 <img src="/temp/plr4.png" alt="plr_graph" width="500">

-It is clear from the plot that the quadratic curve is able to fit the data better than the linear line.
+It is clear from the plot that the curve is able to fit the data better than the linear line.
 Hence it is better to use polynomial regression in this case.